 We human beings are naturally and universally in a bad state.
 That dismal point might be self-evident from just looking around.
-But perhaps our primary problem is hidden: we are all and each “miserable offenders” (Common Prayer language, there!), having failed at acknowledging and thanking God.
-Acknowledging the Creator as Lord over every segment of our lives, including our intellectual life.
+But perhaps our primary problem is hidden: we are all and each “miserable offenders” (Common Prayer language, there!)
+BEFORE GOD, having failed at acknowledging and thanking him.
+We’ve never properly got around to acknowledging the Creator as Lord over every segment of our lives, including our intellectual life.
 Thanking Him formally and informally.

 We know that God fully approved Jesus because he brought him back up out of the grave, as certain eyewitnesses attested.
 More than that, and what no eyewitness could have seen: God has done with Jesus what he intended to do with man when he first made him.
 He has placed this Man at his right hand over every rule and power in heaven and earth.
 So Jesus is Lord.
 Lord over angels and demons and nations and all earthly powers that aren’t the state (including Google and that vague combination of moods and ideas we call ‘zeitgeist’).
 Lord over everything.
 That’s already good news, knowing that there is someone over everything everywhere everytime, who is perfectly just and wise and resourceful, and backed by Almighty God.

-And who are Jesus’ people, who are right with God and heirs of a glorious and eternal Life?
-THE BAPTISTS.
-That’s a little humor, there.
+THE BAPTISTS, of course.
+(That’s a little preacher humor, there.)
 No, Jesus’ people are all those wretches (“Amazing Grace”) who simply listen to what God has done for them, the ‘miserable offenders,’ and believe.
 They turn from disregarding God, even if that disregard had a moral or religious look, and they turn to acknowledging what is true about God in Jesus Christ, and so what is true about them.